2015 Polish parliamentary election: Senate

+By constituency

 Reactions

 Political analysts noted that the election marked the first time in the post-communist era that a political party received enough votes to form a majority government.
 BBC News suggested that Law and Justice's strategy of putting forward Szydło as its candidate for prime minister was a "winning formula" in the election.
 Szydło was widely perceived as being more moderate than PiS' outspoken leader, Jarosław Kaczyński.
 However, it also noted that Kaczyński could step into the role of prime minister after the election.

 According to the Associated Press, the new Sejm was the most right-wing parliament in Europe due to the absence of centre-left MPs in the chamber.
 All five parties in the Sejm tilted rightward on social issues.
 Between them, left-leaning alliances only gained 11 percent of the vote.

 Kopacz swiftly conceded defeat after exit polls from TVP showed PiS on its way to a majority, while Kaczyński declared victory and hailed his party's historic majority.
 Kaczyński also paid tribute to his late brother, President Lech Kaczyński, who died in the 2010 plane crash.